 where $S_t \subseteq [1, nT]$ is a set of intervals ending at $t$, corresponding to partial sums that \counter releases at step $t$.

 For each $\sigma^j_I \in \Sigma$, $D^0, D^1 \in \{0, 1\}_I$ are defined by

 and similarly for $D^1$, with bid history $\{b'_i\}$.
 Informally, a database $D$ for $\sigma^j_I$ encodes whether a bidder bid on good $j$ at every timestep in $I$.
-The adversary will pick $\cM$ to sum the database and add noise $Lap(1/\epsilon_0)$, an $\epsilon_0$-differentially private operation.
-Once the partial sums for $P_t$ are released, the adversary will advance to the next phase.
+The adversary will define $\cM$ to sum the bits in the database and add noise $Lap(1/\epsilon_0)$, an $\epsilon_0$-differentially private operation.
+Once the partial sums for $P_t$ are released, the adversary advances to the next phase.

 Now, suppose the adversary is in the second kind of phase, say $P'_t$.
 This corresponds to a step of the halting condition counter.
 We use exactly the same construction as above: the adversary will request the partial sums corresponding to each timestep.
 The adversary will simulate each bidder's action by examining the history of bids and prices.
 Now suppose the two runs differ in bidder $i$'s valuation.
 Following the same analysis, the reports to this halting condition counter differ only in bidder $i$'s reports.